UofT-CSC490-F2025/AIDoctors/src/data_extraction/README.md

 # Data Extraction

-The scripts here are responsible for fetching and saving the raw datasets from the internet that we need for our application.
+These files fetch and store the raw datasets required by the application.

 ## Setup